arshansani/Planetary-Systems-Final-Project/final-project/README.md

 - Be sure to replace any spaces between the words within a discovery methods name with a "%20".

-### Retrieve Exoplanet Data for a Specific Exoplanet Host Name from Redis.
+### Retrieve Exoplanet Data for a Specific Exoplanet from Redis.

 ```python
 # Request: